-Readers don't assess the quality of nonfiction writing by its elegance nor its complexity.
-Instead, they assess:
+Readers don't assess the quality of nonfiction by its elegance nor its complexity.
+Instead, the quality of nonfiction emerges from:

-How strong the ideas are x how intuitively they understand them
+How strong its ideas are x how much those ideas resonate

-You get in the way of that understanding by making your writing unclear.
+You get in the way of resonating when your ideas are unclear.

 Clear writing starts with clear thinking:

 I like to write sentences that a thirteen-year-old could follow.